lukamiletic95/papers/Push pull push HEAP PSS.md

 * *delivered* - set of transactions T which contains all the transactions that were added to the Mempool
 * *requested* - set of integers which contains the ids of transactions that were requested by the *REQUEST* message.

+Due to the fact that the gossiping should occur periodically, in the initialization phase, a timer is started.
+Whenever a certain period of time (*gossipPeriod*) passes, a node sends information about every

 #### 2. HEAP